nlpathak/ECE-143-Team4/README.md

 - PLOTLY_API

 Some additional functionality that can be added in the future:
-- Field to customize ammount of tweets pulled
+- Field to customize amount of tweets pulled
 - Field to customize tweets viewed in plot